-Federal Highway Administration allows conditions on minor highways to be reported on either IRI or PSI.
-PSI includes an assessment of physical distress similar to Missouri's definition.
-The Missouri definition of "good" uses smoothness as one factor, but it also includes other condition factors such as physical distress to determine quality.
+Federal Highway Administration allows conditions on minor highways to be reported on either IRI or PSR.
+PSR includes an assessment of physical distress similar to Missouri's definition.
+The Missouri definition of good uses smoothness as one factor, but it also includes other condition factors such as physical distress to determine quality.
+While the comparison is not exact, it does indicate the level of performance possible on a system of Missouri's size.